pklejch/GitHub-Issues-Bot/README.md

 *pytest -v tests/test_app.py*

 If you have filled auth.conf with right values, you can use online testing.
 With real HTTP requests.
+Old cassettes will be rewrited.
 Eg:

 *AUTH_FILE=issuelabeler/auth.conf pytest -v tests/test_app.py*